A few years back, I purchased my first brand spanking new electric kiln. I have had a nearly permanent grin on my face since then.

-While my kiln is beautiful and shiny now, I know the day will eventually come when I will have to replace the elements.
-I’ve always fired in other people’s kilns so I have never had to do any of this sort of kiln maintenance before.
-So I was excited to see the article in the latest Pottery Making Illustrated about replacing elements.
-Today, I am sharing an excerpt from that article.
-I am definitely going to keep this one handy for that inevitable day when my elements go kaput. – Jennifer Harnetty, editor.
+While my kiln is beautiful and shiny now, I know the day will eventually come when I will have to replace the kiln elements.
+I've always fired in other people's kilns so I have never had to do any of this sort of kiln repair or maintenance before.
+Today I thought I would post an excerpt from our new handbook Electric Studio: Making & Firing for all of you out there who might be in the same boat as me.
+I am definitely going to keep this one handy for that inevitable day when my kiln elements go kaput. - Jennifer Harnetty, editor.

-To check your elements, a visual inspection can reveal some information (figure 1).
+To check the elements in your electric pottery kiln, a visual inspection can reveal some information (figure 1).
 To check to see if current is getting through, you can turn on the elements when the kiln is empty and peek into it and see if any elements are dark.
 A kiln repair person uses a volt/amp/ohm meter to test each element, and you can purchase one of these online or at your local home center for between $20–$30.

-Remember that the following instructions vary from kiln to kiln, but these basic instructions are valid for the vast majority of them.
-Make sure you get the proper instructions for your particular kiln.
+Remember that kiln repair instructions vary from kiln to kiln, but these basic instructions are valid for the vast majority of them.
+Make sure you get the proper instructions for your particular ceramic kiln.

 1. Unplug the kiln and/or turn off the breaker.